Baby Blanket Crochet Pattern, Crochet Baby Blanket Patterns, Free Crochet Baby Blanket Patterns

 How to make baby blanket – baby blanket crochet pattern.
 Here is a really classic baby blanket crochet pattern that I have been using for years and want to share with you today.
 It’s easy to make, beginner friendly, has two basic stitches and can be done in a weekend.

-I’m making a gift for someone who is having their first child and is also a co-worker of mine.
-My go to baby shower gift is a made with love, handmade crochet baby blanket.
-I have made so many baby blankets that I have lost track of how many.
 Crochet baby blankets are THE perfect gift.
 The reason it’s so perfect is because of the thought, care and love that goes into making anything by hand.
 It’s made especially for one person, no one else on earth will have that same item.
 It’s a tradition that has been passed down for years by aunts, mothers, grandmothers and friends.
 Family members or friends usually make newborns a crochet blanket, baby beanie or booties so that the little one has something handmade in their first outfit.
 A special outfit or blanket to wear as they leave the hospital and head for their new home.

-- Yarn Selection
+How to Make a Baby Blanket – Yarn Selection

-Yarn Color:
+Yarn Color

 I know this is listed as the second step but for this baby blanket I had to find out my co-workers baby colors or color pallet first.
 I’m laughing as I’m typing this right now but being the age that I am (over 50) can I tell you that my kids and most of the younger folks I make items for are in their 30’s and most prefer a neutral pallet of grey, beige or cream (boring!)
 I love color but this is a gift so it’s really important to find out what colors the recipient like and pick your yarn accordingly.

-Yarn Weight:
+Yarn Weight

 I like to use Worsted Weight 4 ply yarn for this project but beware, not all Worsted Weight 4 ply yarns are the same.
 There’s nothing worse than buying yarn and getting 1/3 of the way into your blanket only to realize that it’s not going to work out.

-True Story:
+True Story

 So I bought two skeins of yarn in two different colors and started working on this baby blanket while I was away during Christmas.
 I was crocheting in the car on the long drive back home and knew it was all wrong but kept on crocheting.
 All the time I was hoping that it would get better, it didn’t.
 I was so bummed out, the yarn was soft but had no weight to it.
 It may work for a baby doll blanket but not a human baby blanket.
 It was listed as a 4 but I soon realized that not all yarn is the same.

-Once I got home, I ran over to Joann’s to get the brand I always use.
-Red Heart Super Saver 4 ply yarn in my two colors and started all over.
-Why didn’t I get that yarn to begin with?
-Simple, it’s not very soft on the shelf or one of the nicer brands they have so I was trying to impress my co-worker with a nicer yarn but let me tell you a SECRET.
 Red Heart Super Saver in the solid colors doesn’t feel nice to the touch when it’s sitting on the shelf at the craft store or even in your hands when you are working up your blanket.
 But, when you wash it on delicate and then put it on low in the dryer for 20 minutes with a few fabric softener sheets it comes out soft and cuddly EVERY TIME.
 I only used one skein of each color, each skein on sale for $3.49 each making this crochet baby blanket pattern under $10 to make!
 Can’t beat that.

-Best Weight for Baby Blankets:
+Best Weight for Baby Blankets

 Most yarns used for blankets have a weight of 3 – 6.
 I don’t use yarn that is a 3 because I think it’s too thin.
 I also know that not all weights of 4 ply yarn are the same thickness so try to pick one that feels heavy but is still a 4.
 Weight 5 is nice but gets expensive because there is less yarn and costs more.
 I think 6 is just too thick for a newborn but pick what you like.
 This pattern uses 4 ply Red Heart Super Saver yarn.

-Find a pattern:
+Find a pattern

 Picking the pattern or style for a project is one of the hardest things to do.
 I like to look at patterns online by doing google searches, searching in YouTube and on Pinterest.
 No matter what your skill level, there are things that everyone needs to consider when picking their pattern.